robgriffin247/zwiftracing_api/extract/README.md

-# Demo: Basic usage of ZwiftRacing.app endpoints
+# Demo 1: Extract from ZwiftRacing.app endpoints

 **Aim:** Create Python functions to extract data from each ZwiftRacing.app endpoint.